Fecal Incontinence

 Many people suffering from fecal incontinence (FI) are too embarrassed to seek professional help, or they assume that nothing can be done.
 This is a pity, as there are ways to treat and manage the condition.
 However, current methods are seldom successful in the long-term and problems with infection, skin breakdown and other complications are common.

 The first step, in the treatment of FI, is an individual assessment to determine the cause.
 This includes questions as to the history and pattern of the problem, related medical conditions and medications, diet and fluid intake.
-It is also important to ensure that there are no sinister symptoms, such as bleeding, anaemia or unexplained weight loss, which might suggest bowel disease or even colon cancer (the second most common cancer in Western countries).
+It is also important to ensure that there are no sinister symptoms, such as bleeding, anemia or unexplained weight loss, which might suggest bowel disease or even colon cancer (the second most common cancer in Western countries).
 Sometimes further tests are necessary, to image the anal sphincter muscles (by ultrasound or MRI), to inspect the lining of the bowel (endoscopy) or to test the nerve and muscle function of the lower bowel (anorectal testing).
 (International Continence Society, ICS, 2005)

 In the medical community, success of treatment is usually measured by the reduced frequency of episodes of incontinence.
 However, for the individual patient, the uncertainty of when an episode of incontinence may occur is the most important factor.
 It is that uncertainty that influences – and in some individuals may overwhelm – their daily life and sense of personal control (International Foundation for Functional Gastrointestinal Disorders, IFFGD, 2009).